awesto/django-shop/docs/reference/cart-checkout.rst

 This returns a new cart item object, if the given product could not be found in the current cart.
 Otherwise it returns the existing cart item, increasing the quantity by the given value.
 For products with variations it's not always trivial to determine if they shall be considered as existing cart items, or as new ones.
-Since **djangoSHOP** can't tell that difference for any kind of product, it delegates this question.
+Since **django-SHOP** can't tell that difference for any kind of product, it delegates this question.
 Therefore the class implementing the shop's products shall override their method ``is_in_cart``.
 This method is used to tell the ``CartItemManager`` whether a product has already been added to the cart or is new.